speedment/speedment-doc/pages/predicate.md

 SELECT `id`,`name`,`color`,`age` FROM `hares`.`hare` WHERE (`hares`.`hare`.`age` > 2)
 SELECT `id`,`name`,`color`,`age` FROM `hares`.`hare` WHERE (`hares`.`hare`.`name` LIKE BINARY CONCAT('%', 'e' ,'%'))
 ```
-In this case, optimized queries will be used.
+In this case, optimized queries will be used for the two sub-streams.